hanuor/slate/source/index.html.md

 }
 ```

-The API endpoint requires 3 parameters -> API key, country abbreviation and finally an offset.
+The API endpoint requires 3 parameters -> API key, country abbreviation and finally an offset.<br>
-You can get the country abbreviation from the above step.
+You can get the country abbreviation from the above step.<br>
 For offset the default value that you should enter is 0.
-Since the data is picked up from our SQL database hence we require an offset param to determine which next set of data should we output.
+Since the data is picked up from our SQL database hence we require an offset param to determine which next set of data should we output.<br>
-You can read about offset from <a href='https://www.w3schools.com/php/php_mysql_select_limit.asp' target="_blank">here</a>.
+You can read about offset from <a href='https://www.w3schools.com/php/php_mysql_select_limit.asp' target="_blank">here</a>. <br><br>
-If you still have questions about this then please contact us at contact@bytemine.io.
+If you still have questions about this then please contact us at contact@bytemine.io.<br>

 ## Company Details